alejandrocena/argo-poc/README.md

 # argo-poc
-POC of using ARGO Workflows
+POC of using Argo Workflows